This Pimp's Lawyer Says He's a 'Scumbag' But Not a Sex Trafficker

 “I am not a victim.
 This is what I choose to do,” Encarnacion, 22, tells me while standing near an elevator bank in the courthouse by her mother’s side.
 “My mom knows what I do and she’s totally OK with it.”

-In the final moments of Greenberg’s closing, he emphasized his client’s guilt on the prostitution charge and called the trial a “monumental waste of resources,” a claim that drew an immediate objection.
+In the final moments of Greenberg’s closing, he emphasised his client’s guilt on the prostitution charge and called the trial a “monumental waste of resources,” a claim that drew an immediate objection.

 “Not only have I managed to prove beyond a reasonable doubt that the defendant is not guilty of sex trafficking,” Greenberg said, “I have also along the way managed to prove that every day is a bad hair day for me.”